kleinnconrad/sample_size_and_drawing/README.md

 ---

 ## Overview
 Arbitrary sampling (e.g., `LIMIT 10000`) often creates biased, needlessly large, or statistically weak datasets.
-These utilities solve this by providing mathematical rigor and true randomization, optimizing cloud compute costs while ensuring reliable data products for ML, A/B testing, and analytics.
+These utilities solve this by providing cloud compute cost friendly randomization and profound sample drawing to ensure reliable and cost effective dataset creation for ML, A/B testing, and analytics.

 By leveraging Databricks Asset Bundles, these utilities are structured for seamless, reproducible deployments across Databricks Serverless environments, defining infrastructure and code as a single deployable unit.